alkan/WorkerTopology/README.md

 No matter how complex your topology is.
 Let us try to realize this idea with the accumulator sample.

-The main thread generates random integer numbers.
+The main thread generates random integer numbers (greater than 2).
 If the number is an even, it posts the number to `even` worker, otherwise posts it to `odd` worker.
 If the number is a prime, `odd` worker posts it to `prime` worker.

 The main thread posts `'dump'` command periodically and `status` command at the end to both `even` and `odd` workers.   `odd` worker forwards all commands to `prime` worker as well.
 On `dump` command, accumulators post their data to `reporter` worker to print them on console.
 And on `status` command the accumulators post their data to the main thread.